-ROOM ASSIGNMENTS - The Governor's School West Office will send you the name of your roommate and your residence hall and room assignment in early June so that you may contact your roommate and coordinate your plans.
+ROOM ASSIGNMENTS - The Governor's School West Office will send you the name and email of your roommate in early June so that you may contact your roommate and coordinate your plans.
 In the past, students have found it especially helpful to organize a shared bringing of materials.